-The handle is heavily textured and appears to have been cast from part of a tree - possibly silver birch bark, with its characteristic horizontal lines - and has a very nice dark patina.
 The items in this set have been left as found, unpolished; they each show differing tones from various areas of use over time with an overall nice dark patina.

 - Main plate of the handle is H 19.5cm x W 14cm.